 St. George Castle – this landmark can be seen from almost everywhere in Lisbon and dates back to 6th century.
 It was originally a Moorish royal residence until the Portuguese captured it in the 12th century.
 The castle sits on top of one of the 7 hills in Lisbon overlooking the historic center and the Tagus River.
 Book Tour →

-Gay Tours in Lisbon
+Gay Tours and Activities in Lisbon

 Lisbon Food Tour – If you really want to experience the food culture of Lisbon with a knowledgeable guide, we highly recommend taking a Lisbon Food Tour.
 The tour comes highly recommended.
 It's not an LGBT tour but it's one of the best ways to enjoy the local gastronomy.
 Book Tour →